Momo8289/Notes-app/README.md

 - Fully responsive

 ## Attributions
-- Icons used in this app are prvided by [Font Awesome](https://fontawesome.com/license/free) under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+- Icons used in this app are prvided by [Font Awesome](https://fontawesome.com/license/free), and are licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).